-Ranking high in the charts for the coolest, is our next contender, the Bloodybelly Comb.
-Which, technically speaking isn’t even related to the jelly!
-This one doesn’t have the famous stinging tentacles that others possess.
-It is actually a harmless jellyfish to humans.
+Ranking high in the charts for the coolest and beautiful jelly-fish, is our next contender, the Bloodybelly Comb jellies, which, technically speaking are comb jellies and are only very distantly related to the jellyfish.
+This one doesn’t have the famous jellyfish stinging tentacles that others possess, and it is actually a harmless Comb jelly to humans.

 However, what they lack in tentacles they certainly make up for in their cilia, cilia are tiny hair-like projections that beat back and forth to help propel it through the water.
 This movement of the cilia creates a beautiful sparkling light show showing an array of colors.

 Despite a reputation of potentially being a “showoff”, the red color that the Bloodybelly Comb jellies turn actually makes it nearly invisible when in deep water, which is where they are normally found.

 Red looks very much like black in the depths of the ocean and specifically, the red belly of this Bloodybelly comb also helps to mask the bioluminescence glow of its prey and keeps it extra safe from the attention of its predators.